jaypatel512/WSDLPayPal/README.md

 - Run `mvn clean package -Dmaven.javadoc.skip=true`, to convert wsdl to jar.
 - Use that jar to create a request.

-- This are our observations:
+- This is how the usage code would look like:

 ```java
 package com.jay.sample;